GIF: Generative Interpretable Faces: Preliminaries

 \subsection{StyleGAN2}

 StyleGAN2~\cite{Karras2019stylegan2}, a revised version of StyleGAN ~\cite{Karras2018progressive}, produces photo-realistic face images at $1024 \times 1024$ resolution.
 Similar to StyleGAN, StyleGAN2, is controlled by a style vector $\rvz$.
 This vector is first transformed by a mapping network of $8$ fully connected layers to $\rvw$, which then transforms the activations of the progressively growing resolution blocks using adaptive instance normalization (AdaIN) layers.
-StyleGAN2 achieves significantly better visual image quality as compared to its predecessors.
 Although StyleGAN2 provides some high-level control, it still lacks explicit and semantically meaningful control.
 Our work addresses this shortcoming by distilling a conditional generative model out of StyleGAN2 and combining this with inputs from FLAME.
-This not only helps to reduce the gap of photo-realism and controlled generation of face images but also sheds light on inductive bias of the condition-representation on the disentanglement of conditional GANs.